Groupie

-The term groupie is a slang word that refers to a fan of a particular musical group who follows the band around while they are on tour or who attends as many of their public appearances as possible, with the hope of meeting them.
-The term is usually derogatory, describing young women who follow these individuals aiming to initiate a sexual encounter with them or to offer them sex.
-The term is also used to describe fans of sports, and admirers of public figures in other high-profile professions.
+A groupie is a fan of a particular musical group who follows the band around while they are on tour or who attends as many of their public appearances as possible, with the hope of meeting them.
+The term is used mostly describing young women, and sometimes men, who follow these individuals aiming to gain fame of their own, or help with behind-the-scenes work, or to initiate a relationship of some kind, intimate or otherwise.
+The term is also used to describe similarly enthusiastic fans of athletes, writers, and other public figures.